Autonomous Biological System (ABS) - 11.22.16

 Each ABS cylinder can hold approximately 3.6 L, has dimensions of 22.9 cm x 15.2 cm x 7.6 cm, and weighs less than 2 kg.
 If ISS lighting is used, no power is required; if an internal light source is used, less than 15 W is needed.
 The ABS should be kept in a cabin air temperature of 18.3 to 29.4 °C. The Autonomous Biological System (ABS) requires late load into the spacecraft, less than 48 hours before launch.
-If an internal light source is used, the crewmember will initiate the light on-light off sequence.
-Operations
+If an internal light source is used, the crewmember will initiate the light on-light off sequence. ^ back to top

 - The unit is fully autonomous and requires no crewmember interaction.